 What to eat:

-Mohingar – thin rice noodles in a thick fish broth, with whole shallots and chunks of banana stem that gives this soup a distinct flavour, served with boiled egg, chopped coriander, chill powder, lemon wedges and crispy fritters.
+Mohingar – thin rice noodles in a thick fish broth, with whole shallots and chunks of banana stem that gives this soup a distinct flavour.
+It is served with boiled egg, chopped coriander, chill powder, lemon wedges and crispy fritters.

-Shan tohu thoke – this yellow coloured tofu is made from gram flour and turmeric, served with fried shallots, chickpea powder, chopped coriander or lime leaf mixed with a tangy tamarind salad dressing.
+Shan tohu thoke – this yellow coloured tofu is made from gram flour and turmeric.
+It is served with fried shallots, chickpea powder, chopped coriander or lime leaf mixed with a tangy tamarind salad dressing.